-2.2 Hostels must comply with all relevant state or territory legislation relating to child safety and protection.
+- Policy Manual 2.1 The ABSTUDY Policy Manual, as revised from time to time, forms part of this Agreement between You and Us. - Child Protection2.2Hostels must comply with all relevant state or territory legislationLegislationrelating to child safety and protection.
 Any associated costs of doing so must be borne by You.